 How can we help?

 Our team ensures that our clients have preventative controls in place.
-We provide an appropriate level of oversight for the company’s financial books and records, helping to ensure accuracy.
+We provide an appropriate level of oversight for the company’s financial books and records to ensure accuracy.

-Signature Analytics provides small and mid-sized businesses with the resources of a full finance and accounting team on a fractional basis allowing our clients to achieve an effective segregation of accounting duties without having to hire additional full-time accounting staff until the time is right.
+Signature Analytics provides small and mid-sized businesses with the resources of a full finance and accounting team.
+We utilize a fractional accounting model so clients can effectively segregate accounting duties without having to hire additional full-time accounting staff.

-To learn more about how we can help ensure your business is protected from employee fraud, contact us for a free consultation
+To learn more about how we can help ensure your business has fraud prevention , contact us for a free consultation.